SharePoint: Using the Manage Access Option to Manage File/Folder Permissions

 How-To

-Task: To access the Manage Access (or manage permissions) panel.
+Access the Manage Access (or manage permissions) panel.

 Instructions